sigmf/SigMF/extensions/spatial.sigmf-ext.md

 ## 5 Examples

-Here is an example of how the `global` and captures fields can be specified for a 4 element uniform linear array with element spacing of 20cm pointed due west.
+Here is an example of how the `global` and captures fields can be specified for a single channel Recording of a 4 element uniform linear array with element spacing of 20cm pointed due west with annotated signal emissions originating from the north-east.
+Note that the `signal_azimuth` fields show in the `annotations` metadata reflect an aimuth of approximately 135* instead of the expected 45* (north-east).
+This is because annotation azimuths are documented relative to the boresight of the antenna.
+To convert to degrees east of true north, the aperture azimuth must be accounted for:

-Only a single channel is contained in this recording.
+`(270 + 135) % 360 = 45`

 ```json
 {